DiscordBotsReddit/ImageGuessingBot/README.md

 - `/remove word databank` - Removes an image from the guessing database.
 The options for `word` and `databank` will autocomplete based on your current database entries and what you have typed so far.

-- `/start databank [timeout]` - Starts a new guessing game with images from your `guess_bank`.
+- `/start databank [timeout]` - Starts a new guessing game with images from your `databank`.
 Everyone has `timeout` seconds (defaults to 30) to find the correct word, or the game ends.
 There is a 3 second delay between rounds.

 - `/end` - Ends the current guessing game.